-This Legitimate Interest Industry Report explores the research fastmap has completed on Legitimate Interest and is endorsed by the Institute of Fundraising and international law firm DWF.
+This Legitimate Interest Industry Report explores the research fastmap has completed on Legitimate Interest and includes forwards by the Institute of Fundraising and international law firm DWF.
 We have researched and surveyed various charities’ audiences to learn what type of contact people reasonably expect to receive through different channels.

 Through this research, we have created unique benchmarks that help provide an evidence-based approach to Legitimate Interest.
 This can then be used to decrease the risk of complaints and ensure you are GDPR-compliant.